lucocozz/Argus/docs/en/api/overview.md

 # API Overview

 !!! abstract "Overview"
-    This page provides a comprehensive overview of the cargs API architecture and its key components. cargs is designed to be both simple for basic usage and powerful enough for complex command-line interfaces.
+    This page provides a comprehensive overview of the argus API architecture and its key components. argus is designed to be both simple for basic usage and powerful enough for complex command-line interfaces.

 ## Architecture

-cargs is organized around several key components:
+argus is organized around several key components:

 ```mermaid
 graph TD